Jeannie Chan: Early life

-In December 2015, Chan admitted that she had been dating Arnaldo Ho, the son of Macau casino tycoon Stanley Ho, but announced their break up in July 2016.

 Career

 Modelling

 Jeannie Chan became a model when she was an exchange student in Hong Kong and later joined the modelling agency Starzpeople.
-Since then, she had been appeared in numerous Hong Kong advertisements, usually working with skin care, makeup and fashion brands.
+Since then, she has been appeared in numerous Hong Kong advertisements, usually working with skin care, makeup and fashion brands.
 Chan released her own photo book Half-Transparent Dancer (半透明的舞孃) on 21 August 2015.
 In 2018, she concluded her contract with Starzpeople as she wanted to focus on acting.

 Acting

 In 2013, Chan signed a preliminary contract with TVB and began to act in dramas.
 In 2014, she starred in her first TVB drama 'Never Dance Alone' as the teen version of Yung Dan Dan.
 In 2015, Chan got her first major role in the drama Raising The Bar and garnered her first Best Supporting Actress nomination at the 2015 TVB Anniversary Awards.

 In 2017, Chan starred in the drama The No No Girl, which rose her to popularity and she is often referred to as "goddess"(女神) by the media.
 With her role in the drama, she received multiple nominations, including Best Supporting Actress and Most Improved Female Artiste.
 Chan also filmed a short comedy for the drama named Bad Hotel Guest, which achieved 1.3M+ views and received a Finalist Certificate from the New York Film Festival.

 In early 2018, Chan guest starred in the drama The Forgotten Valley.
 Despite her short screen time, her performance was praised by viewers as she had to experience uncomfortable times during filming.
 On 21 March 2018, she signed a 5-year artiste management contract with Shaw Brothers.
 In October 2018, Chan starred in the drama Life on the Line, in which she was praised for doing multiple crying scenes well.

 In February 2019, Chan starred in drama The Ghetto-Fabulous Lady and was praised for her improvement in acting.
 In April 2019, her first drama as the first female lead, 'ICAC Investigators 2019', was aired.
 In January 2020, Chan starred as the second female lead in the drama Of Greed and Ants, earning her first Best Actress and Most Popular Female Character nominations at the 2020 TVB Anniversary Awards.